 Edge Support Test

 Edge support on the Logan & Cove is a mixed bag.
 Edge support while sitting is okay, but not great.
-However, edge support while lying is exceptionally good.
+However, edge support while lying is outstandingly good.
 First up, let’s talk about sitting edge support.

 Max Sinkage